uakfdotb/ghostpp/readme.txt

 Additionally, if the player is the game owner they will be guaranteed a slot in the following way:

 4.)
+The player in the lowest numbered slot will be kicked and the game owner will join that slot.
-The player in slot 0 (the first slot) will be kicked and the game owner will join that slot.
+5.)
+The computer in slot 0 (the first slot) will be kicked and the game owner will join that slot.

 ===============================================================
 The Admin Game (or: how to use GHost++ with one set of CD keys)
 ===============================================================

 Since Version 9.0 GHost++ can be used with only one set of CD keys.
+This feature can also be used to host LAN games without connecting to battle.net at all.
 Here's how:

 1.)
 You need to set admingame_create to 1 in ghost.cfg to enable the admin game.